acoustic-warfare/WARA-PS-MQTT-Agent/README.md

 ## Tasks

-The use of "tasks" in the WARA PS API is not very well defined and this library needs some specifics regarding how to use them.
+The use of "tasks" in the WARA PS API is not very well-defined and this library needs some specifics regarding how to use them.
 The current implementation is a placeholder and will be updated when more information is available.